SUNSET OF FURMANKIND

 03:32.
 He had only been in bed for a little over an hour.

 Yawning widely, he stretched and closed his eyes again.
-Something had awakened him from a deep sleep, but he was so drowsy that he couldn't even remember what it was.
+Something had awakened him from a deep sleep, but he was so drowsy that he could not even remember what it was.
 He fluffed up the pillow beneath his broad feline head and settled in, drifting off into dreamland within moments.

 The clock shouted out its alarm, waking Jon immediately.
 Although he had not had as many hours of sleep as he normally got, he felt rested and ready to start the day.
 He crawled out of bed and quickly changed into his exercise shorts so he could begin his daily routine.
 He would make a quick visit to the toilet and then he would decide whether to spend his time in the exercise room or outside on a jog around the compound.